mr-poston-cs/apcsp-b/index.md

     *Anything not completed in class becomes homework*

-    *HW Assignments not submitted by 12:30 next day will be late and you will not get points*
+    *HW Assignments not submitted by 12:30 next day will be late and you will not get points; PSETs not turned in will be counted off 5 points each day they are late*

 ## We are currently working on: